 Your assets are the things you own; they may be worth money or they may have only sentimental value.
-They may also include intangibles such as the rights to market a product.
-In our society, it is becoming increasingly important for you to protect your assets.
+They may also include intangibles such as the rights to market a product or an invention.
+In our society, it is becoming increasingly important for everyone to protect their assets.

 Q: Why should I worry about protecting my assets?